Frequently Asked Questions

 Will I get paid for my internship?

-Selected interns will be paid at the Intern classification rates established by the Alabama State Personnel Department ($12.12/hour for seniors, $11.54/hour for juniors, $10.98/hour for sophomores).
-NOTE: Internships are non-exempt positions and are not eligible for employee benefits.
+Selected interns will be paid at the State Intern classification rates established by the Alabama State Personnel Department ($12.98/hour for seniors, $12.36/hour for juniors, $11.77/hour for sophomores).

 How will I know if I’m doing a good job?

-As an intern, you will be assigned to an ADOR employee mentor who will work closely with you and provide one-on-one feedback during the internship.
+As an intern, you will be assigned to an ALDOR employee mentor, who will work closely with you and provide one-on-one feedback during the internship.